Xperidia/Super-Cooking-Panic/README.md

 **Please note that this gamemode is in development!
 Expect missing features, bugs and issues.**

-This gamemode was made during the [GmodStore Gamemode Competition 2020](https://www.gmodstore.com/community/threads/7507).
+This gamemode got first place on the [GmodStore Gamemode Competition 2020](https://www.gmodstore.com/community/threads/7507).

 # Credits
 * Artworks: